andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 cantilever serves multiple purposes, allowing breathtaking views of the Oslofjord, while preserving street-level views of the Opera House.

-The five-story building is designed in such a way that each floor a
+I was not blessed with the opportunity to grace the halls of the Opera House but we did walk on *top* of it.
+Opened in 2008, the Oslo Opera House finds itself in the small minority of structures where the general public is encouraged to walk on the roof.
+The winner of an open competition besting 350 other entrants, the Opera House's exterior of white granite and Italian carrara marble give the impression of an iceberg slinking away into the frigid waters of the fjord.
+The building's sloped roof invites all who arrive to walk upon her back, to mount the a humble ediface, a gesture offering stunning views of the fjord and city

+Oslo's character as a low-rise city with plentiful green space

 Library June 18 2020
 Opera House: April 12 2008
 Munchmuseet: October 22, 2021

-I was not blessed with the opportunity to grace the halls of the Opera House but we did walk on *top* of it.
-Opened in 2008, the Oslo Opera House finds itself in the small minority of structures in our built environment where it's encouraged to walk on the roof.
-The winner of an open competition that bested 350 other entrants, the Opera House's exterior of white granite and Italian carrara marble give the impression of an iceberg slinking away into the frigid waters of the fjord.
-The building's sloped roof invites all who arrive to walk upon her back, to mount the a humble gesture offering breathtaking views of the fjord and city

-Oslo's character as a low-rise city with plentiful green space

-<h4 class="article-subheader">Library</h4>
-Joining the Opera House in the group of buildings that are generally revered among Oslofolk is the Diechman Bj&oslash;rvika Library.
-From the outside the most stunning feature of the buildings is its stunning terraced cantilever.
-The top floor reaches out towards the Oslofjord, providing a space for quiet concentration & contemplation.

 Dope article on library engineering. https://www.autodesk.com/design-make/articles/norway-sustainable-development

-Stats.

 <h4 class="article-subheader skewed" style="font-style:normal !important;">Munch</h4>
-The Edvard Munch Museum (stylized <span class="skewed">Munch) commands an inviting or ominous presence on the shores of the Oslofjord depending on who you ask.
+The Edvard Munch Museum (stylized <span class="skewed">Munch</span>) commands an inviting or ominous presence on the shores of the Oslofjord depending on who you ask.
 It's easily the most disputatious edifice gracing the Oslo skyline.
-The angular, 13-story "vertical museum" seems to bow towards the Oslofjord, as old man with his hands clasped behind his back talking to squirrels in the park.
+The angular, 13-story "vertical museum" seems to bow towards the fjord, as old man with his hands clasped behind his back talking to squirrels in the park.

 <figure class="figure">